-Turtles are found above and below ground, perfect for trying to spot during an Everglades tour.
+Turtles are found above and below ground, perfect for trying to spot during our world-famous Everglades airboat tours.
 They can be found in all warm and temperate waters throughout the world and some migrate hundreds of miles between nesting and feeding grounds.
-Try to get a peek at these grounds while Everglades tours pass through them.

-Known species you will see onEverglades tours span in length from 3 inches to 6.6 feet and range in weights between 5 ounces to a full ton – 2,000 pounds!
+Known species you will see at Everglades Holiday park span in length from 3 inches to 6.6 feet and range in weights between 5 ounces to a full ton – 2,000 pounds!
 Turtles are separated into two groups depending on how they withdraw their necks into their shells.
-The Cryptodira withdraw their necks under their spines, while the Pleurodia contract their necks to the side; spotting these differences on group airboat tours or private airboat tours is always a great game to play.
-Turtles have rigid beaks and use their jaws to cut and chew food.
+The Cryptodira withdraw their necks under their spines, while the Pleurodia contract their necks to the side; spotting these differences on a group airboat tour or a private airboat tour is always a great game to play.
+They have rigid beaks and use their jaws to cut and chew food.
 The jaws are covered in sharp, horny ridges rather than teeth.
 Their upper shell is called the carapace while the lower shell is called the plastron.
 They are joined together on turtles’ sides by bony structures called bridges.

 - Turtles are amniotes, meaning that they breathe air and lay eggs above ground.
-Keep an eye out for these eggs on Everglades National Park airboat tours

 - The word turtle is used differently by region.
 In North America, all chelonians are called turtles, including tortoises and terrapins.
 In Great Britain, the word turtle is only used for sea-dwelling species.

 - The largest turtle ever known was Archelon ischyros, a Late Cretaceous sea turtle known to have been up to 15 feet.
-Nothing on Everglades National Park boat tours will be even close to this in size.